digitallyinduced/ihp/Guide/routing.markdown

 ### Application Prefix

-When using multiple application in your IHP project, e.g. having an admin backend, AutoRoute will prefix with action urls with the application name.
-E.g. a controller `HelloWorldController` defined in `Admin/Types.hs` will be automatically be prefixed with `/admin` and generate urls such as `/admin/HelloAction`.
+When using multiple application in your IHP project, e.g. having an admin backend, AutoRoute will prefix the action urls with the application name.
+E.g. a controller `HelloWorldController` defined in `Admin/Types.hs` will be automatically prefixed with `/admin` and generate urls such as `/admin/HelloAction`.

 This prefixing has special handling for the `Web` module, so that all controllers in the default `Web` module don't have a prefix.